Afghan (ethnonym): Mentions

-The coined term of Afghanistan came into place in 1855, officially recognized by the British during the reign of Dost Mohammad Khan.
+The term "Afghanistan" came into use in 1855 and was officially recognized by the British during the reign of Dost Mohammad Khan.

 Etymology

-Some scholars suggest that the word "Afghan" is derived from the words awajan/apajan in Avestan and ava-Han/apa-Han in Sanskrit, which means "killing, striking, throwing and resisting, or defending."
+Some scholars suggest that the word "Afghan" is derived from the words awajan/apajan in Avestan and ava-Han/apa-Han in Sanskrit, which mean "killing, striking, throwing and resisting, or defending."
 Under the Sasanians, and possibly the Parthian Empire, the word was used to refer to men of a certain Persian sect.
+The word may also be an evolution of the name of the Aśvakan people, who lived in what is now modern-day Afghanistan.

-Another view is that the name Afghan evidently derives from the word Aśvakan which means "horsemen", "horse breeders", or "cavalrymen" (from aśva or aspa, the Sanskrit and Avestan words for "horse"), or the Assakenoi of Arrian, which was the name used for ancient inhabitants of the Hindu Kush.
-This view was propounded by scholars like Christian Lassen, J. W. McCrindle, M. V. de Saint Martin, and É. Reclus, However, this theory is linguistically untenable.
-Johnny Cheung notes that "the expected result [of Aśvakān] would be rather †aškān, †askān in Persian."
+19th- and 20th-century scholars have suggested that the name Afghan was derived from the word Aśvakan, meaning "horsemen" (from aśva or aspa, the Sanskrit and Avestan words for "horse"), or the Assakenoi of Arrian, the name used for ancient inhabitants of the Hindu Kush.
+However, more recent scholarship has noted linguistic inconsistencies that call the theory into question.

-The Indian epic Mahabharata speaks about Kambojas among the finest horsemen, and ancient Pali texts describe their lands as the land of horses.
-Kambojas spoke a language close to Younger Avestan and followed Zoroastrianism.
-Some scholars believe Zoroastrianism originated in the land of Kambojas.

 Afghanistan

-The last part of the name -stān is a Persian suffix for "place of".
-The Pashto translation of stogna is prominent in many languages of Asia.
-The name Afghanistan is mentioned in writing by the 16th century Mughal ruler Babur and his descendants, referring to the territory between Khorasan, Kabulistan, and the Indus River, which was inhabited by tribes of Afghans.
+The last part of the name -stān is a Persian suffix meaning "place of".
+The Pashto word stogna is found in several languages across Asia.
+The name Afghanistan is mentioned in writing by the 16th-century Mughal ruler Babur and his descendants, referring to the territory between Khorasan, Kabulistan, and the Indus River inhabited by tribes of Afghans.

 "The road from Khorasān leads by way of Kandahār.
 It is a straight level road, and does not go through any hill-passes...
 In the country of Kābul there are many and various tribes.
 Its valleys and plains are inhabited by Tūrks, Aimāks, and Arabs.
 In the city and the greater part of the villages, the population consists of Tājiks*(Sarts).
 Many other of the villages and districts are occupied by Pashāis, Parāchis, Tājiks, Berekis, and Afghans...
 In the hill-country to the north-east lies Kaferistān, such as Kattor and Gebrek.
 To the south is Afghānistān."